 In his presentation, Ziska shared results of research showing that:

 • Initial evidence indicates that warmer winters are a factor in the northward spread of Kudzu.
 His work shows that it is likely to spread as far north as the Great Lakes region by 2019.
 He said that “Data suggest that the link between global warming and the spread of an invasive species is real, not hypothetical.”

-He concluded his presentation by saying that we need new management strategies for weeds and that we “Can no longer assume that what worked in the past will work in the future.”
+He concluded by saying that we need new management strategies for weeds and that “We can no longer assume that what worked in the past will work in the future.”